This article was written by Tonislava Docheva from Xray.

 The benefits and features that we’ve listed above have a compound effect on the quality of your software testing.
 A test management tool like Xray for Jira alleviates many of the common challenges that software testing teams face.

-Through proper organization, you are able to reduce the manual effort and focus on test strategy and risk mitigation.
+Through proper organization, you can reduce the manual effort and focus on test strategy and risk mitigation.
 With integrations into many of the existing test automation frameworks, you can reduce manual work while properly organizing your test results.

 Finally, with the right reporting and documentation, you are able to extract valuable data, meet requirements, and comply with regulations that require traceability.